The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 The above information was last checked on 9/26/22.
 Remember to check the latest COVID-19 travel safety regulations for your train from Trier to Amsterdam closer to your date of departure here

 The restriction level for your return train to Trier, Germany from Amsterdam is: Unrestricted.

 International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

 There are a few train stations in Trier to start your journey from including Trier Hbf, Trier Süd and Trier, Hbf - Bussteig 1.
-In Amsterdam you have a few train station options to choose from for your arrival including Amsterdam Centraal and Amsterdam Sloterdijk.
+In Amsterdam you have a few train station options to choose from for your arrival including Amsterdam Centraal, Amsterdam Sloterdijk and Amsterdam Amstel.

 Here are some other resources that might have the information you need